deepakbokinala/Ecomm-App/README.md

 # Ecomm-App
-This is an ecommerce is app.
+This is an ecommerce application.